drioemgaoin/MultiThreadingGetStarted/Readme.md

 Sleep pauses the current thread for a specified period.

 ### How Threading works
-Multithreading is managed internally by a thread scheduler, a function the CLR typically delegates to the operating system.
-A thread scheduler ensures all active threads are allocated appropriate execution time, and that threads that are waiting or blocked (for instance, on an exclusive lock or on user input) do not consume CPU time.
+Multithreading is managed internally by a Thread Scheduler, a function the CLR typically delegates to the operating system.

+A thread scheduler is an oparating system's functionality that ensures all active threads (ready threads) are allocated appropriate execution time (micropocessor time), and that threads that are waiting or blocked (for instance, on an exclusive lock or on user input) do not consume CPU time.

-On a single-processor computer, a thread scheduler performs time-slicing — rapidly switching execution between each of the active threads.
+On a single-processor computer, a thread scheduler performs time-slicing — rapidly switching execution between each of the active threads (it is called Context Switching)

 On a multi-processor computer, multithreading is implemented with both time-slicing (operating system’s need to service its own threads) and concurrency, where different threads run code simultaneously on different CPUs.

 A thread is said to be preempted when its execution is interrupted due to an external factor such as time-slicing.
 In most situations, a thread has no control over when and where it’s preempted.

+### Context Switching
+A context switch (also sometimes referred to as a process switch or a task switch) is the switching of the CPU (central processing unit) from one process or thread to another.
+It is done by the scheduler itself.

+The steps in a context switch are:
+- Save the context of the thread that just finished executing.
+- Place the thread that just finished executing at the end of the queue for its priority.
+- Find the highest priority queue that contains ready threads.
+- Remove the thread at the head of the queue, load its context, and execute it.

+Threads waiting for a synchronization object or input are not considered as ready thread so they won't be used by the Thread Scheduler so they won't consume any time CPU.

 ### Threads vs Processes
 Processes run in parallel on a computer whereas Threads run in parallel within a single process.